 We did not include a disrepair compensation calculator on this page for a reason.
 These types of tools are little more than gimmicks and are not based on realistic figures that might typically be claimed in compensation for a leaky roof.
 Instead, we have created this table below, which is based on real historical data for compensation payments for a range of illness that could be caused by a leaky roof.

 We also did not include a personal injury claims calculator for the same reason.
-However, if you give us a quick call here at Legal Expert using the number below, we will ask you a little about your own claim, and then give you a much more accurate estimate of the amount of compensation we think you might be able to claim.
+However, if you give us a quick call here at Legal Expert using the number below, we will ask you a little about your own roof leak claims.
+And then we can give you a much more accurate estimate of the amount of housing disrepair compensation we think you might be able to claim.